SteviCraft/bloomly-legal/privacy.md

 - ❌ No App Tracking Transparency (ATT) prompts needed

 The app does not connect to any analytics services.
 We do not know how many users we have, what features they use, or how long they spend in the app.

+## Notifications

+Bloomly uses local notifications for:

+- Daily expense reminders
+- Goal milestone celebrations (50%, 75%, 100%)
+- Recurring transaction reminders

+**All notifications are 100% local.** No data is transmitted to any server.
+Notifications are handled entirely by Apple's UserNotifications framework on your device.
+We do not use APNs (Apple Push Notification Service) or any remote push system.

+You can disable notifications at any time:

+- In-app: **Profile → Notifications**
+- iOS Settings: **Settings → Notifications → Bloomly**

 ## Children's Privacy